 You can capture and automate objects inside a cross-domain IFrame that has multiple IFrames with same frame source and IFrames that are loaded dynamically during runtime in Google Chrome and Microsoft Edge Chromium browsers.
 After you have captured an object inside a cross-domain IFrame, the frame path is stored in the FrameDOMXPath property, by default.

-You can automate web Java applications running on Microsoft Edge Chromium with IE mode.
+You can automate Java web applications running on Microsoft Edge Chromium with IE mode and applications that are accessed through the Citrix Workspace app.

 - Verify that the captured object properties match your intended object.